Rodinia: Breakup

 The Rodinia hypothesis assumes that rifting did not start everywhere simultaneously.
 Extensive lava flows and volcanic eruptions of Neoproterozoic age are found on most continents, evidence for large scale rifting about 750 Ma.
-As early as 850 to 800 Ma, a rift developed between the continental masses of present-day Australia, East Antarctica, India and the Congo and Kalahari cratons on one side and later Laurentia, Baltica, Amazonia and the West African and Rio de la Plata cratons on the other.
+As early as 850 to 800 Ma, a rift developed between the continental masses of present-day Australia, East Antarctica, India and the Congo and Kalahari cratons on one side and later Laurentia, Baltica, Amazonia and the West African and Río de la Plata cratons on the other.
 This rift developed into the Adamastor Ocean during the Ediacaran.

-Around 550 Ma, near the boundary between the Ediacaran and Cambrian, the first group of cratons fused again with Amazonia, West Africa and the Rio de la Plata cratons during the Pan-African orogeny, which caused the development of Gondwana.
+Around 550 Ma, near the boundary between the Ediacaran and Cambrian, the first group of cratons fused again with Amazonia, West Africa and the Río de la Plata cratons during the Pan-African orogeny, which caused the development of Gondwana.

 In a separate rifting event about 610 Ma, the Iapetus Ocean formed.
 The eastern part of this ocean formed between Baltica and Laurentia, the western part between Amazonia and Laurentia.
 Because the timeframe of this separation and the partially contemporaneous Pan-African orogeny are difficult to correlate, it might be that all continental mass was again joined in one supercontinent between roughly 600 and 550 Ma.
 This hypothetical supercontinent is called Pannotia.